There are several plants you can cultivate in raised bed gardens with the right conditions. Think about the numerous options.

 Legumes

 Legumes are a great nitrogen attractor.
 So, they double as plant and soil nutrient boosters.
-Legumes have free-climbing varieties and freestanding species, both can be planted in raised bed gardens.
+Legumes have free-climbing varieties and freestanding species, and both can be planted in raised bed gardens.

 Kale and Swiss Chard

-If you need to plant some late-season crops in your raised beds, kale and swiss chards are perfect.
+If you need to plant some late-season crops in your raised beds, kale and Swiss chards are perfect.

 They help to keep the soil compact and can be covered with cold frames or hoop houses to increase their growing season.
 These plants love cooler temperatures, so you are sure of a great harvest during winter and fall.